Professor Benjamin Bowling

 Research interests and PhD supervision

-Professor Ben Bowling is Deputy Dean of The Dickson Poon School of Law and previously held the role as Acting Executive Dean of the School between March 2016-April 2017.
+Professor Ben Bowling is Acting Dean of The Dickson Poon School of Law and previously held the role as Acting Executive Dean of the School between March 2016-April 2017.
 He has been at King’s since 1999 and was previously Assistant Professor at John Jay College of Criminal Justice (City University of New York), Senior Research Officer in the Home Office and lecturer at the University of Cambridge Institute of Criminology.
 He has been a visiting professor at the University of the West Indies and at Monash University, Melbourne, Australia.

 Ben’s research examines practical, political and legal problems in policing and the connections between local and global police power.
 His work exploring central themes of fairness, effectiveness and accountability has been published in three recent books - Policing the Caribbean, Global Policing and Stop & Search - and in articles in the Modern Law Review, Criminal Law Review, Policing and Society and Theoretical Criminology.
 His studies of Violent Racism and Racism, Crime and Justice are the standard works on these subjects.